 Data collected from the questionnaire was analyzed with PASW Statistics 18 to test the hypotheses.
 Descriptive statistics, internal consistency reliability, exploratory factor analysis, Pearson's correlation, multiple regression and ANOVA statistical operations were performed.
 The results tested the four hypotheses (3 sub-hypotheses per hypothesis) and determined the answers for the research question.

 The findings indicated that trust, commitment, price deal and perceived quality significantly and positively influenced customer loyalty, word-of-mouth communication, price insensitivity, and purchase intention.
 Findings also indicated that distribution intensity had a positive relationship, while advertising spending had a negative relationship with customer word-of-mouth communications.
 Customer satisfaction was a significant factor only for purchase intention.

 Taiwanese retail store shoppers are highly trustful and committed to the store.
 Retailers should deliver more value to shoppers through promotion activities (price deals and advertising campaigns) to build a long-term and mutually profitability relationship with shoppers.
 The limitations and future research recommendations are also included in this study.

 Li, Mei-Lien, "Impact of Marketing Strategy, Customer Perceived Value, Customer Satisfaction, Trust, and Commitment on Customer Loyalty" (2011).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 224.